 Data backup: You can also use it to protect your files.
 There are apps like Carbonite that automatically store and backup your data in the cloud.
 That way, if your computer is lost, stolen, or damaged, you can still recover those files.

 In today’s mobile and social world, speed is of the essence.
 While it is still important to have a plan with clear goals and implementation milestones, it is equally important to move quickly and learn as you go.
 As your business grows, the likelihood is that your computing needs will grow as well.
 This used to mean investing in new software, servers, and space.
 But today, that need is not only less but entirely removed with cloud platforms.

 If your needs fluctuate, then that flexibility is easily managed by the cloud, meaning that your business has an element of agility that would be impossible if you were relying on in-house hardware.
 This can also seriously decrease your evolving costs, meaning that you save money and increase functionality at the same time.

-Not every day is spent in the office.
-For many businesses, there are even separate locations around the world that need to work together in order to maximise efficiency and branding consistency.
-With the best cloud platforms, you can access your data from any device and from anywhere in the world.
+Not every day will be inside the office.
+For many businesses, there are even separate locations around the world that need to work together to maximize efficiency and branding consistency.
+With the best cloud platforms, you can access your data from any device and anywhere in the world.

 You can also carry out real-time collaboration on word files, slideshow presentations, and spreadsheets.
 With remote working becoming ever more popular in business culture, cloud platforms allow for unparalleled access to your workload.